 For more information see www.pennhip.org/what_is_ph.html.
 To locate a veterinarian in your state that does PennHIP evaluations use the search tool located on PennHip's website at http://www.pennhip.org/ReferralUSA.html.
 To locate a PennHIP veterinarian in or outside the USA see http://www.pennhip.org/locatevet.html

 VETGEN provides Type I von Willebrand's Disease (vWD) Testing.
-For further explanation of Von Willebrand's Disease see articles at http://www.bmdca.org/health/Genetics/Von_Willebrands_Disease.php and http://vetgen.com/canine-vwd1.html.
+For further explanation of Von Willebrand's Disease testing see http://www.bmdca.org/health/tests.php and http://vetgen.com/canine-vwd1.html.

 ⇒ The VETGEN ORDER FORM is located at http://www.vetgen.com/documents/order-form.pdf.